Questions? Request Information

 The following requirements must be met prior to the conclusion of the third (3rd) attempted the University of Arizona Global Campus course in a degree-seeking program.
 To start the fourth (4th) course, students must complete all the requirements subsequently outlined and must meet all admissions requirements applicable to their specific degree program.
 Students who do not complete all requirements will not be fully admitted and will be withdrawn from the program.

-Submission of an official transcript from an institutionally accredited or approved nationally accredited institution that awarded the accounting, business administration, economics, or finance baccalaureate or post-graduate degree indicating a minimum GPA of 2.0 with a degree conferral date prior to the start of the first course at the University of Arizona Global Campus University, or official transcripts from the institutionally accredited or approved nationally accredited institution showing an earned baccalaureate or graduate level degree indicating a minimum GPA of 2.0 with a degree conferral date prior to the start of the first course at the University of Arizona Global Campus and successful completion of undergraduate coursework in accounting or finance with a grade of “C” or higher, or graduate coursework in accounting or finance with a grade of “B” or higher.
+Submission of an official transcript from an approved accredited institution that awarded the accounting, business administration, economics, or finance baccalaureate or post-graduate degree indicating a minimum GPA of 2.0 with a degree conferral date prior to the start of the first course at the University of Arizona Global Campus University, or an approved waiver prior to the start of the first course at the University of Arizona Global Campus.

 Successful completion of this program by itself does not provide licensure or certification in any state, regardless of concentration or specialization.
 Furthermore, students seeking the Chartered Financial Analyst credential or other such industry related certifications are strongly encouraged to carefully research requirements prior to enrollment.
 The University of Arizona Global Campus does not guarantee that any professional organization or certifying entity will accept a graduate’s application to sit for any exam for the purposes of professional certification.